alfredo9/channels/README.md

 # channels
-Over the air channels received at 92139
+Over the air channels received in San Diego, CA